 Anthony Lock takes on Everesting

-It’s 9PM on the 29th of December 2019, It’s dark and has been since 4pm, its cold and all I want to do is stop.
+It’s 9pm on the 29th of December 2019, It’s dark and has been since 4pm, it's cold and all I want to do is stop.
 I swing my leg over my bike on the verge of tears and start lap number 21.
 This was the darkest moment of the day, the darkest I have ever felt on a bike, a feeling I have never had before.
 But as much as I wanted to stop I couldn’t face the idea of quitting so I started riding my bike again into the darkness, going up hill, very slowly.

 I hate the phrase “I knew it was going to be hard, but I didn’t think it was going to be that hard”, it shows naivety and a lack of respect for whatever challenge it was going to be.
 I knew it was going to be hard, the hardest day I will ever have on the bike, however, what I didn’t know was to what levels I could suffer.